C4Q/AC-Android/cohort_5.4/unit_04/04_18_android_profiler_and_memory.md

-# Android Profiler Basics and Memeory Management
+# Android Profiler Basics and Memory Management

 ## Objectives
 * Fellows will explore the concept of Settings Activities in Android